-- Sustainability and climate robustness are coherent goals.
+- Sustainability and climate robustness being coherent goals.

-- Learning by doing: learning from actual experiments leads us closer to our dream.
+- Learning by doing: learning from actual experiments leading us closer to our dream.

 - Maximum support: from the start, we are committed to creating the largest possible support in all sections of the neighbourhood.

-- Social sustainability: we want to get all residents on board, including the more vulnerable and not just the ‘green boys and girls’.
+- Social sustainability: we want to include all residents, including the more vulnerable and not just those who are already on board with environmental concepts.

-- Joining forces: we want to optimize cooperation between citizens, administration, politics, organizations and companies.
+- Joining forces: we want to optimize cooperation between citizens, administration, politics, organisations and companies.